Aaron98990/ways-of-the-game/goals.md

 >
 > On occasions when the whole of the ball does not cross the goal line and play continues as normal because a goal has not been scored, the referee must make eye contact with the assistant referee and if necessary give a discreet hand signal.
 >
-> - Guidelines for Match Officals
+> - Guidelines for Match Officials

 [The assistant referee should of raised their flag then run along the touchline rather than the referee stopping play to ask the assistant referee if the ball entered the goal. ](https://youtu.be/DK66w4_vBiI?t=701)